shafreeck/ensure/README.md

-# Ensure a command to execute successfully
+# Ensure a command executes successfully

 ensure repeatly runs a command until it succeeds.